Sitting Tall

 Most of us sit for hours each day as we practice, study, and use computers.

-Yet I’ve observed that few music students know how to sit optimally and, as a result, many endure frequent episodes of back pain.
+I’ve observed, though, that few musicians know how to sit optimally, and, as a result, many endure avoidable episodes of back pain.

 1. Balance on Your Sitting Bones